Resident parking permits

 Step 2.Apply online

-Apply for a parking permit
+Apply for or renew a parking permit

 In person